seebeen/letter-avatars/readme.txt

 * Lightweight - Plugin does not use any external stylesheet, image, or js files.
 It only adds a small inline css in your header
 * Highly compatible - You don't have to edit your theme / plugin files, it works automatically and plays nice with other plugins
 * **Works with BuddyPress** - Users and groups without gravatar / local avatar will use Letter Avatars
+* **Works with YITH Reviews for WooCommerce** - Avatars in reviews support Letter Avatars

 == Installation ==